 That smoker did not fail, they approached their goal.
 Now if they considered what happened to be a failed quit attempt, they would be quite likely to resume frequency of their old level of use, and continue to feel bad about it.
 In an article for the Scientific American, Cassie Rodenberg notes feeling guilty and shameful, leading to further addictive behavior (Rodenberg, 2011).
 This vicious, reality escaping, cycle is probably familiar to many people.

 Escrave, on the other hand, helps you create incremental goals, such as increasing the amount of time between using/doing your habit.
 Do you want to quit something addictive?
 Don’t.
-Instead, cut back until you just don’t do it anymore.
+Instead, cut back until you just don’t really do it anymore.
 Additionally, give more weight to your individual successes.
 Wanting to engage in your habit, but choosing not to, should not slip between the cracks, it is a tangible metric that you’re approaching your goals.

 In other words, recognize and accept your cravings.
 It has been shown to be far more effective than just trying to avoid cravings.